LUCTONIANS PÉTANQUE SOCIETY

 Black or red team headwear is provided.
 Although members may wish to provide their own, together with any other appropriate attire.

 Our current membership includes allegedly respectable Officers of the Luctonians Sports Club, Current and past First XV and other senior rugby players & coaches together with Club Vice-Presidents and Francophile supporters.

-This year’s season spontaneously started on Thursday 19th April 2018 and will continue each Thursday at 7pm until we’ve had enough – generally when the light starts to fade.
+This year’s season looks like it might erupt on Thursday 2nd May and will continue each Thursday at 7pm until we’ve had enough – generally when the light starts to fade.

 For all details on how to join us, simply contact le secrétaire de la société